fardinjafrul/website/README.md

     <Education />
     ```

-In your Codespace, your portfolio application should be running and will reload your site with the changes.
+In your Codespace, your Random application should be running and will reload your site with the changes.

 -------
 ⭐ COPILOT BONUS ⭐